 GeneCards Summary for USP18 Gene

 USP18 (Ubiquitin Specific Peptidase 18) is a Protein Coding gene.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+Diseases associated with USP18 include Pseudo-Torch Syndrome 2 and Torch Syndrome.
+Among its related pathways are Immune response IFN alpha/beta signaling pathway and Peginterferon alpha-2a/Peginterferon alpha-2b Pathway (Hepatocyte), Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP41.

+Involved in the regulation of inflammatory response to interferon type 1 (PubMed:27325888).
 Can efficiently cleave only ISG15 fusions including native ISG15 conjugates linked via isopeptide bonds.
-Necessary to maintain a critical cellular balance of ISG15-conjugated proteins in both healthy and stressed organisms
+Necessary to maintain a critical cellular balance of ISG15-conjugated proteins in both healthy and stressed organisms.